edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 #### Clients

 The client used for the version validation check has changed to being from Core Metadata, rather than Core Data.
-This is because Core Data is now optional when persistence isn't required since all Device Services are publishing directly to the EdgeX MessageBus.
+This is because Core Data is now optional when persistence isn't required since all Device Services publish directly to the EdgeX MessageBus.
 The configuration for Core Metadata is the only `Clients` entry required, all other (see below) are optional based on use case needs.

 !!! note
     The port numbers for all EdgeX services have changed which must be reflected in the `Clients` configuration.
 Please see the [Default Service Ports](../../../general/ServicePorts) section for complete list of the new port assignments.